curexe/SmartPay-iFrame-Docs/README.md

 </tr>
 </tbody>
 </table>

-<sup>1</sup> "Camelcase" has been used for visual clarity, but any case may be used when implemented.

 <sup>2</sup> If mandatory input parameters aren't provided, the iframe will display an error message and fail to submit transactions.